zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/autoupgrade/autoupgrade.md

 None
 ````

-The actual upgrade will be done using the regular tools for upgrading databases.
+The actual upgrade will be done using the standard tools for upgrading databases.
 You can see this in the operating system once the `lsj` command indicates that the actual upgrade has started:

 ````
 upg> <copy>lsj</copy>